FumikoMatsuzaki/TransomicNetwork/README.md

 # TransomicNetwork

-TransomicNetwork reproduces the trans-omic network shown in the paper below from the given multiple omic datasets.
+TransomicNetwork reproduces the trans-omic network shown in the paper below from the given multi-omic datasets.

-Please wait until the publication date.
+Matsuzaki et al.
+An extensive and dynamic trans-omic network illustrating prominent regulatory mechanisms in response to insulin in the liver.
+Cell Reports 36 (2021) 109569

 # Version information